maxbriliant/spotify_playlist_generator/README.md

 ### GUI Interface (Recommended)

-The easiest way to use Spotify Playlist Generator is with the graphical interface:
+The easiest way to use Spotify Playlist Generator with the graphical interface - double click it, or run via bash:

 ```bash
 python3 gui_runner.py